ShadowWolf387/CryptoProject/README.md

 If you intend to build your own, you will need a core set and the work files for each cipher or utility program.
 Download a copy of QB64 and/or Dev-C++ with Mingw for Windows, or QB64 and GCC for Linux.
 This is all free software and the same compilers that I use.
+At some time in the future, I may release the Dev-C++ project files or I may simply build a large make file.

 The C or C++ version of each program will be compiled and released as a Win32 executable.
 If there is enough demand or someone willing to help, a Linux executable may also be compiled.
 For any other platforms, you should be able